weflex/product-development-guide/Readme.md

   1. `Fixes #<PR-NUM>` in this way, we are able to quickly find the related PR from commit and find the related commits from PR as well.
   2. `CARD: <URL>` reference to the card url in bugs board
   3. `Reviewed-By: @<github-username>` this flags who reviewed this PR
-3. Submit a comment on the related card with the hash string of hotfix commit.
+3. Submit a comment on the related card with the hash string of hotfix commit and related PR.

 Therefore, the entire example of a squashed commit looks like: